 2. The Black Widow Spider

-A fully mature black widow can reach 1/2″ and normally has a black shiny color, with a yellowish orange or red hourglass mark or dot on the underpart of the stomach area.
-You often see them in areas such as:
+Fully mature black widow spiders can reach about half an inch in body length.
+They normally have a shiny black color with a yellowish orange or red hourglass mark or dot under the stomach area.

 - Underneath piles of rubble and wood